4 NC pitmasters compete on Food Network show

 "There are four mystery ingredients in each basket and you have to make a dish with those ingredients in the time," Dunia said.
 "The time is real!
 It's 20 or 30-minute rounds and the time-it's real!" she said.

-All four competed to win the Food Network show, and an opportunity to make it to the final which aires on August 28.
+All four competed to win the Food Network show, and an opportunity to make it to the final which airs on August 28.
 They are hoping to represent the Tarheel state against other pitmasters from Kansas City, Texas, and Memphis.